Does an AWD have a transfer case?

 What is a Transfer Case?

-Does an AWD Have a Transfer Case?
+Benefits of an AWD System with a Transfer Case

 What is the difference between a transfer case and a differential?